p1kalys/p1kalys/README.md

 - 📫 Reach me out at **pavanemani14@gmail.com**

-- ⚡ Fun fact - Being active in but not out
+- ⚡ Fun fact - Being active inside but not outside